magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_in-the-dead-of-night.md

 other things, cut them off, throw them out, train yourself.
 Practise consistently, whether day or night, this year, next year, whatever the time, don’t pay attention to thoughts of diligence or laziness, don’t worry whether it’s hot or cold, just do it.
-This is called – right practice.
+This is called *sammā paṭipadā* – right practice.

 Some people really apply themselves to the practice for six or seven days.
 Then, when they don’t get the results they wanted, give it up and